yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 forum = 503829
 +++

 Hello yuz-ers!
 Welcome to November’s progress report.
-This month, we present to you a full input rewrite, UI navigation with controllers, massive kernel changes resulting in improved performance and stability, and more.
+This month, we present to you a full input rewrite, UI navigation with controllers, kernel changes resulting in improved stability, and more.

 <!--more-->